FindNode

 Matching List (ML)

 After the query is performed, the matched nodes will be stored in Matching List (ML), nodes in ML are identified by node ID.
-Many actions use the nodes in the ML, some actions can change the ML. "save" and "load" can save and retrieve ML.
+Many actions use the nodes in the ML, some actions can change the ML. "save" and "load" and newer "push" and "pop" can used to save and retrieve saved ML.
 Use action:"getIds" to obtain the ML IDs.
 TX/TY/VG take one node and generate multiple nodes.

 Another way to obtain the ML is to use "elements" array.